 Drawing valuable attention to the tactical canine training company, K9SA's online presence expanded in twenty sixteen to cover thousands of views, comments, tweets, shares and likes.

 In keeping with what would seem to define the year, K9SA were not immune to heartbreak when K9 Solutions Australia's Dexter passed away at just six months due to complications after major internal surgery.
-Grant remembered Dex as a dog with great drive and passion for work and a trainability that is hoped for in a pup starting on the long path to being a service dog.
+Dex was a dog with great drive and passion for work and a trainability that is hoped for in a pup starting on the long path to being a service dog.

 As testament to the young pup's strength, the vet who was treating him in his final days stated that "it is amazing that he is even alive at this point under his own steam, let alone still being bright and responsive."
 The loss was obvious, "Although only with us for a short time, Dexter left the K9SA team with many memories and good times."